Introducing a new set of walks: Love Letters to London

 It’s a city that is somehow greater than the sum of its parts, a city that has never had a heyday for today is always its heyday.
 London is unrepentantly modern and unabashedly traditional all the at the same time.
 Glass tower blocks jostle with medieval half timbered buildings and Georgian townhouses like rows of jagged teeth in a two thousand year old mouth.

 London is a place where one really can walk in the footsteps of those who have gone before.
-It thrills me to be able to wait for a trundling tube train on the exact same platform as a woman alive during the reign on Queen Victoria and buy produce from a food market first frequented by Romans.
+It thrills me to be able to wait for a trundling tube train on the exact same platform as a woman alive during the reign of Queen Victoria and buy produce from a market first frequented by Romans.
 Two thousands years of history, not sitting in a museum (although it is there too) but right here, under our feet and above our heads.
-All we have to do to see it is to look up.
+All we have to do to see it is look up.

 Why I wander

 I will always take the quieter streets, the winding alleys and hidden squares, the old churchyards and the little lanes that no one finds.
 This is where history often hides, sitting quietly waiting to be discovered.
 These wanders are my antidote to the overstimulation of modern life, the noise, the traffic, the bright lights and crowds of people.
 Here I find my London; my beautiful, historical, powerful, atmospheric, imperfect, city.
 My home.